Structured Content

 |

-This configuration tells Document Authoring: "For any document created in the /aemsites/myproject/forms folder, open it with the Structured Content editor instead of the default Document Authoring editor."
+This configuration tells Document Authoring: "For any document created in the /aemsites/myproject/products folder, open it with the Structured Content editor instead of the default Document Authoring editor."

 Multiple Folder Configuration:

-If you want to use the Structured Content editor for multiple folders, add multiple entries separated by commas:
+To use the Structured Content editor for multiple folders, add multiple editor.path entries:

 | key | value |